GA-CyberWorkforceAcademy/GTA-Labs/nix-commands.md

 \`\`\`

-The Unix find command is like the Swiss army knife of Unix commands, and is also very useful for finding things.
+The Linux find command is like the Swiss army knife of Linux commands, and is also very useful for finding things.
 Its syntax is somewhat complicated, and it can do much more than can be shown in this tutorial.

 One basic use of find is to locate a file with a known name.
 Use find to locate a file called “hosts”, using the following command: